 80. Centro de Interpretación Judería de Sevilla • Barrio Santa Cruz

 Down one of the tiny streets of Barrio Santa Cruz, this small museum inside an old Sephardic house is dedicated to Seville’s Jewish history.
-The neighborhood suffered a brutal pogrom in 1391 which is catalogued in the museum.
+The neighborhood suffered a brutal pogrom in 1391 which is cataloged in the museum.
 Also on display are various artifacts and the museum offers guided walks of Seville’s Jewish sites.
-Pick up maps of Santa Cruz with formerly Jewish sites marked on them, including 3 synagogues which were converted into churches. • Map
+Pick up maps of Santa Cruz with formerly Jewish sites marked on them, including 3 synagogues that were converted into churches. • Map

 81. Centro Andaluz de Arte Contemporáneo • Triana